iamrainyday/huiqihu.github.io/index.md

 Short bio: I got my bachelor's degree at Xidian University and I recieved my Phd's degree at Tsinghua University supervised by Prof. Guoliang Li (<http://dbgroup.cs.tsinghua.edu.cn/ligl/>).
 Now I'm an assistant professor at School of Data Science and Engineering (**DASE**), East China Normal University (**ECNU**).
 My main research interests are database and distributed systems and algorithms.

+####  Blog & Readings of Papers

+See [Readings](/readings/list.md) for a list.
+Welcome to discuss about database and distributed system with us.

 #### Description of Lab Dase-314

 I run a small lab studying database and distributed systems.
 Our research area includes: storage, in-memory and parallel computing,  query processing and optimization, transaction processing.
 In the lab, we prefer study open-sourced systems or open-sourced projects.